ryansenn/torchless/README.md

   Memory-maps the binary, loads the config and provides direct tensor views.

 - [x] **Tokenizer**  *(src/tokenizer/tokenizer.cpp)*
-  The tokenizer implements a full byte-pair encoding (BPE) system compatible with Mistral’s vocabulary format.
-It loads the tokenizer.json, builds vocabulary and merge maps, applies Metaspace pre-tokenization           (replacing spaces with ▁), and encodes UTF-8 text by iteratively merging token pairs according to their rank.
-It also supports byte-fallback for unseen characters using the <0xNN> convention from the original         Mistral tokenizer.
+  The tokenizer implements full byte-pair encoding (BPE) compatible with Mistral’s vocabulary.
+It loads tokenizer.json, builds vocab and merge maps, applies Metaspace pre-tokenization (spaces → ▁), encodes UTF-8 text by merging token pairs by rank, and supports byte fallback for unseen characters using the <0xNN> convention

 - [x] **Tensor** *(src/common/tensor.cpp)*
   Lightweight view over memory with shape and strides